 After reading this tutorial, you should have a better understanding of how the

 watch command works and what you can use it for.

-For a more comprehensive overview of Linux commands, check out our Linux command cheat sheet.
+For a more comprehensive overview of commands, check out our ultimate list of Linux commands.